Mdsadiq03/AttendanceSystem-ML/README.md

 - Click 'Train Image':
 The system processes the captured images to train the model.
-A Trainner.yml file is created and stored in the TrainingImageLabel folder.
+A Trainner.yml file is created & stored in the TrainingImageLabel folder.
 - Duration: This process takes a few seconds.

 ### Tracking and Recognizing Faces: